 2. The ways that13YARN works to explore options for ongoing support and so community members will always be reassured they will be connected to another Aboriginal and Torres Strait Islander person who will understand where they are coming from and value knowing HOW to listen, without judgement or shame.

-This 1-hour free webinar will be held on Tuesday 2nd December 2025 at 12pm Sydney time and be presented by Marjorie Anderson.
-This webinar will be relevant for health workers, people who use family and community members.
+This 1-hour free webinar was held on Tuesday 2nd December 2025 at 12pm Sydney time and be presented by Aunty Marjorie Anderson and Jia Natty.
+This webinar is relevant for health workers, people who use family and community members.

-About the presenter: Marjorie is an Aboriginal woman born and bred in Redfern, her mob is from northern NSW.
-Before joining Lifeline Australia and codesigning and delivering 13YARN Marj worked at the Aboriginal Housing Office in a number of executive roles including Principle Project Manager, Acting Manager Program Management, Regional Manager Northern Region, Director Housing and most recently Director Sector Investment and Development.
-Prior to working at the Aboriginal Housing Office, Marj has worked at Sydney Harbour Foreshore Authority, Department of Juvenile Justice, Tourism NSW, The Olympic Coordination Authority and the ABC.
-Marj is passionate about building resilient sustainable communities.
-Marjorie is the current NSW Aboriginal Woman of the Year.
+Aunty Marjorie Anderson is an Aboriginal woman born and raised in Redfern, her mob is from northern NSW.
+Before joining Lifeline Australia and codesigning and delivering 13YARN Aunty Marj worked at the Aboriginal Housing Office in a number of executive roles including Principle Project Manager, Acting Manager Program Management, Regional Manager Northern Region, Director Housing and most recently Director Sector Investment and Development.
+Prior to working at the Aboriginal Housing Office, Aunty Marj has worked at Sydney Harbour Foreshore Authority, Department of Juvenile Justice, Tourism NSW, The Olympic Coordination Authority and the ABC.
+Aunty Marj is passionate about building resilient sustainable communities.
+Aunty Marjorie is the current NSW Aboriginal Woman of the Year.